KV152/Data-Structures-and-Algorithm/Searching and Sorting.md

 | Binary Search | O(n^(K-1)log(n)) + Sorting | O(1) + Sorting |

 Summary of K-sum problem:</br>
 Becasue the cost of sorting is constat for all value of K, the two pointers approach is the best techqnuie for solving K-sum problem when K>2.
 The hashing techqniue is best in both time and space for two-sum problem.
 The combination of two poiners and sorting algorithm is determined by the space complexity for K-sum problem (K>2).
-If the space complexity is required, insertion or bubble sort with space complexity O(1) is the best option.
-Otherwise, quicksort or mergesort is faster in sorting.
+If the space complexity is required, insertion or bubble sort with space complexity O(1) are the optimal options.
+Otherwise, quicksort or mergesort are faster in sorting.